 A work in chaos as described by the artist, each room of Stand-alone is conceived around a particular topic—love, politics, aesthetics, and philosophy.
 The walls covered in “news poetry”—text fragments from news magazines that at first glance seemingly appear to be ordinary graffiti—confront viewers, viscerally, with the erratic reality we experience in our present moment.
 Ideas are placed in dialogue with each other and associations are forged, materially, across space.
 While the relationship between art and philosophy is at the heart of this work, Hirschhorn thinks of Stand-alone as a piece for a non-exclusive public; a work that does not just address a pre-informed audience.
 The embodied experience of viewers becomes as important and aims to instigate the same questions in audiences that the artist asks of himself—Where do you stand?
 What do you want?

 Thomas Hirschhorn: Stand-alone is organized by The Mistake Room in collaboration with the Coppel Collection and curated by Cesar Garcia, TMR Director and Chief Curator, with Hanna Girma, Curatorial Assistant.

-Additional support is provided by Alfonso Medina and T38 Studio, Tijuana/New York.
+Additional support is provided by T38 Studio, New York/Tijuana.